Meghpatel11/Meghpatel11/README.md

 ## Hi there 👋, my name is Megh

-I am content creator & python geek and love to guide new programmers with their journey.Check out my IG code & YT code repos for python projects.
+I am content creator & python geek who love to guide new programmers with their journey.I also have knowledge of python library and framwork like Numpy,Pandas,Sk-learn and
+Django respectively.Check out my IG code & YT code repos for python projects.

-- 🌱 I’m currently learning C# & PHP
+- 🌱 I’m currently learning C# & Machine Learnig
 - 📫 How to reach me: Instagram & Email
 - 💬 Ask me about python & ML/DS Basics

 ## Skills 🤹
 - 🐍 Python
 - 🖥️ HTML/CSS
-- 🤖 Machine Learning
+- 🤖 Machine Learning(Basic)

 ## Projects 💪
 ### Django